j-mendez/dfirestore/README.md

 ### Configuration

-All pre-configuration settings are optional.
+All pre-configuration settings are optional and can be set via env variables.
 You should use `setProjectID` to establish your project if you are going to use the same one for every request.
-If you the second param for `setTokenFromEmailPassword` is set to true you need to make sure you have read and write permissions since we currently use a sub process that needs the permissions to store the new token before expiration.
-Make sure to start deno with the following `--unstable --allow-run --allow-net=firestore.googleapis.com,identitytoolkit.googleapis.com` to allow network request to firestore.
+Make sure to start deno with the following `--allow-env --allow-read --unstable --allow-run --allow-net=firestore.googleapis.com,identitytoolkit.googleapis.com` to allow network request to firestore.

 ```typescript
 import {